zpeng11/JupyterNotebookOnARC/README.md

 JupyterOnARC.slurm
 ```
 #### Step3
 Submit the slurm script and get job id.
+You may need to wait for the Cluster for resource acquire.
 ```
 (MSResearch) [zhanfei.peng@arc ~]$ sbatch JupyterOnARC.slurm
 Submitted batch job 13948200
 ```

-Look into output file of the job, should be at the same location as the slurm script.
+Look into output file of the job, should be at the same location as the slurm script after our task got resource.
 ```
 (MSResearch) [zhanfei.peng@arc ~]$ cat slurm-13948200.out